 In this case, the federal regulators at FERC did what Congress asked them to do: they considered and explained the environmental effects of their decision to fulfill the public interest.
-Then they approved the construction of much-needed LNG project in South Texas.
+Then they approved the construction of these much-needed LNG facilities in South Texas.
 The panel should have let FERC's decision stand.

 Instead, the panel used NEPA to elevate other interests over the public interest dictated by Congress.
-Most critically, the panel barely mentioned the NGA's presumption in favor of exporting LNG, much less tried to reconcile that statutory mandate with its use of NEPA to vacate FERC's approval.
+Most critically, the panel barely mentioned the NGA's presumption in favor of exporting LNG, much less

+FERC's approval.
 That mistaken approach has infected the proceedings throughout this case.
 See, e.g., Vecinos para el Bienestar de la Comunidad Costera v.
 FERC, 6 F.4th 1321, 1325-26 (D.C.
 Cir.
 2021) ("[B]efore authorizing the construction and operation of a proposed LNG facility or pipeline, the Commission must conduct an environmental review under NEPA," and only then determine "whether a proposed project comports with the public interest.").